IoT-gamer/flutter_face_tracking_excercise_app/README.md

 5. Tap the appropriate button to save the data with the correct activity label
 6. Collect multiple samples for better ML training results
 7. Use the "Delete Data" button to clear all saved data if needed

+### Model Prediction Mode

+If you have a trained model:

+1. Place the TensorFlow Lite model file (`face_activity_classifier.tflite`) and class names file (`class_names.json`) in the `assets/models/` directory
+2. Launch the app and tap "Start Detection"
+3. The app will automatically load the model and display real-time predictions of your activity
+4. The prediction includes the activity type and a confidence score

 ## Data Format